jfields4733/Jordan/12ControlPathDoesDonts/README.md

 The goal is a simple project involving the 100Mhz clock that follows best practice. *This violates which rule(s) above?*

+It violates the rule on assigning a default value to any reg.
+It doesn't start the comb block with an if (clocked_variable) statement.

 ![1553433049962](assets/1553433049962.png)

 ![1552417221913](assets/1552417221913.png)

 *How can you tell if the clock was implemented?*

+The implementation schematic shows the clock signal connected to the flip flop.

 *What screen shot proves that the flip flop was actually implemented?*

+The RTL Analysis shows the implementation of the flip flop

 *What is best practice in terms of blocking and non-blocking statements?*

+Suggested rules:

+​	always have a default value for any reg
+​	make assignments once within all data_paths in a circuit ​	think parallel first
+​	change only one variable per always block
+​	look at any variable in any block
+​	start all comb blocks with an if (clocked_variable) statement

 *Where is combination logic done?*

+Putting an AND gate on a1 and a2 to output b.

 *Which variables are changed in the data path?*

+variable b

 *Which variables are looked at in the data path?*

+variable a1 a2 and b

 *Which variables are changed in the control path?*

+variable q

 *Which variables are looked at in the control path?*

+variable b and q

 *Why is it wrong to change a variable in two different places?*

+Assuming everything happens in parallel, it is impossible to determine which will happen first.

 *When visualizing data path circuits, there is a flow from input to output with no loops.
 What is the flow in this circuit?*

 *What is best practice in terms of blocking and non-blocking statements?*

+Suggested rules:

+​	always have a default value for any reg
+​	make assignments once within all data_paths in a circuit ​	think parallel first
+​	change only one variable per always block
+​	look at any variable in any block
+​	start all comb blocks with an if (clocked_variable) statement

 *Why not eliminate b by putting the a1& a2 in the control block?*

+Long story short, it wouldn't update as fast or as accurately

 ## 3 Growth